jessopi/tetrisClone/README.md

   - Up arrow key to rotate block clockwise.
   - Left and Right arrow key to move left and right.
   - Down key to move the block down.
+  - P to pause the game.
-  - ESC to quit game.
+  - ESC to return to mainmenu.

 Images
 ------